AnnieGlade4327/Readme-Generator/sample/readme.md

     - [Features](#features)
     - [Contributing](#contributing)
     ## Installation
-      NPM, Node installation, then run node index.js

     ## Usage
-      readme_img.png

     ## Credits
-        myself and github, youtube vids, freecodecamp and Microsoft

     ## License
       This application is covered by NPM license.
     ## Features
-        Javscript, Node.js, some ES6 and Express

     ## Contributing
-      no please